naofireblade/homebridge-neato/README.md

 Add the following information to your config file.
 Change the values for name, email and password.

-The parameter **refresh** is optional (default 120 seconds) and adjusts in what interval changes in the robot state will be pushed to homekit (e.g. when starting the robot with the neato app).
-The minimum is 60 seconds.
-You can disable this by entering 0.
+The parameter **refresh** is optional (default off) and adjusts in what interval changes in the robot state will be pushed to homekit (e.g. when starting the robot with the neato app).
+The minimum refresh time is 60 seconds.

 ```json
 "accessories": [